 Please Note: In order to protect city staff and the public, submission and review of building permit applications will be by appointment only.
 Someone will escort you in and out of the building.
 Masks are required and social distancing must be maintained.

-Please bring two sets of paper drawings to your appointment- one for you and one for the permit officer.
+Please bring one set of paper drawings to your appointment.
 An electronic copy of your drawings must also be submitted with your application.

 Contact us for an appointment